Cervical spondylosis

 Causes of cervical spondylosis

-Many people aged over 50 have cervical spondylosis as part of getting older.
+Many people over 40 get cervical spondylosis as part of getting older.

-You can get cervical spondylosis at any age if:
+You may also be more likely to get cervical spondylosis at any age if: